 - The college received $18,282,025 million in grant and contract funding for the 2018-19 academic year and raised $4,811,072 in private gifts for various programs and projects.

-- The U.S. Department of Education awarded the college, in affiliation with the Arkansas Department of Education, a $35.7 million grant over five years to establish the Arkansas PROMISE program that provides paid work experiences for 1,000 Arkansas teens with disabilities.
+- The college was the recipient of the $35.7 million grant from the U.S. Department of Education, the largest grant in the University of Arkansas history, to establish the Arkansas PROMISE program that provided paid work experiences for 1,000 Arkansas teens with disabilities.

 - The 2018-2019 academic year marked the first year in the College’s Office of Academic Student Initiatives and Services, which features centralized recruitment, advising, career counseling and student services.
 OASIS serves undergraduate students from orientation through graduation.